 12.21.1.
 Occasionally access to a site requires access to be gained over shared or un-registered land (see finding land / identifying a site).
-For example redeveloping a site at the end of a highway or private road where ownership is either shared across several titles or is
+For example redeveloping a site at the end of a highway or private road where ownership is either shared across several titles or is unknown.

-12.21.2.
-A planning approval generally requires that access to a new development is via a road which is of an acceptable or adoptable standard.
+that access to a new development is via a road which is of an acceptable or adoptable standard.
 Therefore where existing roads are in a poor condition this can create barrier to permission / development.
 A developer in this situation may be unable to take on the financial risk of repairing a road in order for planning approval to be considered.